An optimal diagonalization-based preconditioner for parabolic optimal control problems

+The two linear systems above are classical elliptic problems, which can be efficiently solved with linear complexity by solvers proposed in the literature, see, e.g., \cite{bornemann1996,fulton1986multigrid} and the references therein.}

-The matrices $M_{m}$ and $K_{m}$ represent the mass matrix and the stiffness matrix, respectively.
-For the finite difference method, we have $M_{m}=I_{m}$ and $K_{m}=-L_{m}$, where $-L_{m}$ is the discretization matrix of the negative Laplacian.
-Throughout, the following conditions on both $M_{m}$ and $K_{m}$ are assumed, which are in line with \cite[Section 2]{doi:10.1137/20M1316354}: \begin{enumerate} \item The matrices $M_{m}$ and $K_{m}$ are (real) symmetric positive definite; \item The matrices $M_{m}$ and $K_{m}$ are sparse, having only $\mathcal{O}(m)$ nonzero elements; \item The matrix $M_{m}$ has a condition number uniformly upper bounded with respect to $m$, i.e., there exists a positive finite constant $c_0$ independent of $m$ and $n$ such that
+\correc{Throughout}, the following conditions on both $M_{m}$ and $K_{m}$ are assumed, which are in line with \cite[Section 2]{doi:10.1137/20M1316354}: \begin{enumerate} \item The matrices $M_{m}$ and $K_{m}$ are (real) symmetric positive definite; \item The matrices $M_{m}$ and $K_{m}$ are sparse, having only $\mathcal{O}(m)$ nonzero elements; \item The matrix $M_{m}$ has a condition number uniformly upper bounded with respect to $m$, i.e., there exists a positive finite constant $c_0$ independent of $m$ and $n$ such that

 where $\kappa_2(M_{m}):=||M_{m}||_2||M_m^{-1}||_2$ denotes the condition number of $M_m$. \end{enumerate} In fact, these assumptions are easily met by applying typical finite element discretization to the spatial term $\mathcal{L}$.